Trilldog13/ai-recruitment-frameworks/README.md

 - Raises hiring quality
 - Frees up time for conversations and relationship-building

-If you can improve them — even better, drop me a follow, add me on LinkedIn, and let's have a conversation!
+If you can improve them, drop me a follow, add me on LinkedIn, and let's have a conversation?

-If you find these useful or want to swap ideas on AI in recruitment, feel free to reach out. 💬
+If you find these useful or want to swap ideas on AI in recruitment, feel free to reach out, I'd be delighted to have a convo!  💬

-Let’s build smarter, more consistent hiring workflows together.
+Let’s build smarter, more consistent hiring workflows together #jobsworth